""

 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of graduate coursework as defined above taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a master’s degree or earned ten year or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of graduate-level coursework taken as a UW–Madison University Special student.
+Coursework earned ten year or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation